The Philippine Dugong

 Skin: Their thick, smooth grayish skin often appears wrinkled and bears algae or barnacle growth due to their slow movement.

 Dugongs are long-lived animals, with lifespans reaching 60 to 70 years.
-However, they reproduce slowly.
-A female gives birth to a single calf every 3 to 7 years, making population recovery a challenge once numbers decline.
+However, they reproduce slowly, reaching sexual maturity late.
+Females give birth to a single calf every 3 to 7 years, making population recovery a challenge once numbers decline.

 Dugongs are shy, quiet, and non-aggressive.
-They surface every few minutes to breathe but spend most of their time gliding along the seafloor, uprooting seagrass with their muscular lips.
+They surface every few minutes to breathe at the water’s surface but spend most of their time gliding along the seafloor, uprooting seagrass with their muscular lips.
 They are often solitary or seen in small groups, especially mothers with calves.
+Dugongs communicate with soft chirps and are known to be social to some extent.

-The Philippines is one of the last remaining strongholds for dugongs in Southeast Asia.
+The Philippines is one of the last remaining strongholds for dugong populations in Southeast Asia.
 While once found throughout the country’s coastal waters, these gentle giants are now limited to specific areas where seagrass habitats remain relatively intact and human disturbance is minimal.

-The waters off Apo Reef and Lubang Island are known dugong habitats.
-Local communities and conservation groups monitor these areas to prevent illegal hunting and fishing practices.
+Occidental Mindoro: The waters off Apo Reef and Lubang Island are known dugong habitats.
+Local communities and conservation groups monitor these areas to prevent illegal dugong hunting and fishing practices.

 The Dugong’s Habitat and Diet